◀ Back to all policies

 • Carry out staff safety checking (including Police Vetting) in accordance with the Children’s (Requirements for Safety Checks of Children’s Workers) Regulations 2015

-• Give no one, other than employed kaiako over the age of 17 years, tasks that involve nappy changing, toileting or responsibility for the supervision of tamariki.
+• A Supervision Policy is in place.
+Unauthorised persons are not left unsupervised with the tamariki.
+Give no one, other than employed kaiako over the age of 17 years, tasks that involve nappy changing, toileting or responsibility for the supervision of tamariki.

 • Ensure that kaiako and other adults visiting or working in the Centre are well supported and visible in the activities they perform with tamariki.
 While we respect the privacy of our tamariki, kaiako and visitors, visibility will be given priority to ensure the safety of all concerned.

-• Respond appropriately to tamariki who initiates physical contact in seeking affection, reassurance or comfort.
+• Understand Safe Practice: Respond appropriately to tamariki who initiates physical contact in seeking affection, reassurance or comfort.
 It is not appropriate to force any form of unwanted affection/touching on tamariki.

 • Ensure no tamaiti is taken from the Centre by any kaiako or adult, without the permission of a parent, except in the case of an emergency.